natural/java2python/doc/intro.rst

 |j2py| first converts the source code you give it into an abstract
 syntax tree.
-(That's a lie, really.  |j2py| doesn't do this step, Antlr does this step, and Antlr is a whole lot bigger and cooler than
+(That's a lie, really.  |j2py| doesn't do this step, ANTLR does this step, and ANTLR is a whole lot bigger and cooler than
 |j2py| could ever be.
-Obviously, really smart people worked on Antlr
+Obviously, really smart people worked on ANTLR
 and only one fairly dim one worked on |j2py|).

 After the syntax tree is constructed, it's walked and its nodes are